Functors of actions: Constraining an FA model

-Theoretical simulated uncertainty is described by a gaussian approximation variance as:
+The theoretical simulated uncertainty is described by a Gaussian-approximation variance, which is model as:

-\subsection{Gaussian simplification of the Likelihood}
+\subsection{Gaussian simplification of the likelihood}

-We use a simple likelihood within the gaussian approximation limit with a diagonal covariance as:
+We use a simple likelihood within the Gaussian-approximation limit with a diagonal covariance as: \begin{widetext}

-Note that this is a simplification, and an interested reader can used more complex likelihoods that the aforementioned one.
-To sample the aforementioned likelihood, we use a modified version of \texttt{PYMC}\footnote{Open source software \texttt{PYMC} \url{https://pymc-devs.github.io/pymc/}}, as it is integrated in the \href{https://github.com/lontelis/cosmopit}{\texttt{COSMOPIT}}.
+\end{widetext} Note that this is a simplification, and an interested reader can use more complex likelihoods.
+To sample the aforementioned likelihood, we use a modified version of \texttt{PYMC}, as it is integrated in \href{https://github.com/lontelis/cosmopit}{\texttt{COSMOPIT}}~\cite{2017JCAP...06..019N,2018JCAP...12..014N}.

-We assume for the sampled parameters, some prior information as expressed in the \refT{tab:Priors}.
-This table presents this information as with the first column the Parameter name, the second column shows the minimum and maximum of the parameter, the third column shows the mean of the Gaussian prior of this parameter if any, $\mu_{\theta_i}$, the forth column shows the 1 standard deviation of this parameter, $\sigma_{\theta_i}$ and the last column shows the type of the parameter, which is either uniform or a gaussian one.
+We assume some prior information as expressed in \refT{tab:Priors} for the sampled parameters.
+The first column of this table shows the parameter name, the second column shows the allowed range of the parameter, the third and fourth columns shows the mean, $\mu_{\theta_i}$, and standard deviation, $\sigma_{\theta_i}$, of the Gaussian prior of this parameter, if any, and the last column shows the type of the prior parameter, which is either uniform or a Gaussian one.
 The reason we assume such a simple model and simple model selection is only for demonstration purposes.
 We leave a more realistic investigation of these kind of simulations for a future work.

-\subsection{Numerical Results}
+\subsection{Numerical results}

-in this section we present the numerical results of \refS{sec:Theory_sims_error} and \refS{sec:Constraining_an_Action_Model}, respectively.

-In \refF{fig:ActionEFT_model_data_error_representation} we show the comparison of the model with the simulated data, assuming the $\Theta_{\rm sim}^{\rm ActionEFT}$.
-We show that this is an interesting way to constrain these kind of models.
+In this section we present the numerical results of \refS{sec:Theory_sims_error} and \refS{sec:Constraining_an_Action_Model}.
+In \refF{fig:ActionEFT_model_data_error_representation} we show the comparison of the model with the simulated data, assuming the choice of the values for $\Theta_{\rm sim}^{\rm AofEFT}$.
+This is an interesting and an initial way to constrain these kinds of models, in the case in which we do not require to compute the equations of motion by hand, and we leave another algorithm to reach the level of the FA from an observed equations of motions of a galaxy density field, or the collision of a number of elementary particles.